 - Add the wine to the pan and simmer with the veggies for 5 minutes.

-- Add the tomato sauce, cumin, sazon, olives, salt, and pepper.
+- Add the tomato sauce, water, cumin, sazon, olives, salt, pepper and chicken back into the pot.

 - Simmer (covered) for 20 minutes, add potatoes, then simmer for another 25 minutes.